nautobot/nautobot/nautobot/docs/user-guide/administration/upgrading/from-v1/ipam-upgrade-guide.md

 > This may also apply to any "VRF Namespace" objects that were created, depending on your requirements on maintaining duplicate Prefix/IPAddress objects.

 A priority of the upgrade process is to assert that no data will be lost.
-Due to the introduction of strict uniqueness constraints to disallow duplicate Prefix, IPAddress, and VRF objects within the same Namespace.
+Due to the introduction of strict uniqueness constraints to disallow duplicate `Prefix`, `IPAddress`, and `VRF` objects within the same `Namespace`.

 #### A word on Tenant affinity

-A best effort is made to keep Prefixes and IPAddresses together by shared attributes such as tenant, but this is not alway possible for various reasons such as numerous duplicate with identical or too-closely-similar criteria.
+A best effort is made to keep `Prefixes` and `IPAddresses` together in the same `Namespace` by shared attributes such as `Tenant`, but this is not alway possible for various reasons such as numerous duplicate with identical or too-closely-similar criteria.

+For more information on how this is done please see the section **Parenting affinity during the upgrade** above.

-If you find that you have objects that were moved to the wrong Namespaces, you might try the next section on swapping Namespaces using a temporary interstitial Namespace.
+If you find that you have objects that were moved to the wrong Namespaces, you might try the next section on swapping Namespaces.

 #### Swapping Namespaces

-If you need to swap an object into another Namespace (say Global and Cleanup Namespace 1)
+If you need to swap a duplicate object into another `Namespace` (say "Global" and "Cleanup Namespace 1") where it conflicts with one in the desired `Namespace`, you can use this basic strategy to facilitate moving duplicate objects between `Namespaces` by using a temporary interstitial `Namespace`.

+In this example we'll use three `Namespaces`.
+"Global", the `Namespace` in which you have duplicate objects that are found in "Cleanup Namespace 1", but you would like them to be the "Global" Namespace.
+We'll create a third Namespace called "Temporary" to act as the go-between to temporarily hold objects from one `Namespace` that we want to swap into another.

-- Create a third "Temporary" Namespace
+- First, Create a new  Namespace named "Temporary"
-- Move objects from "Global" to "Temporary"
+- Next, edit any desired objects you want to swap in objects from the "Global" Namespace and update their Namespace to "Temporary"
+    - After performing this step, there should be no duplicates found in the "Global" Namespace

-- Move objects from "Cleanup Namespace 1" to "Global"
+- Next, edit the duplicate objects you want moved in from "Cleanup Namespace 1" and set their Namespace to "Global".
+    - After performing this step there should be no duplicates found in the "Cleanup Namespace 1" Namespace, as they've been moved to "Global"

-- Move objects from "Temporary" to "Cleanup Namespace 1"
+- Finally, edit the original objects found in the "Temporary" Namespace that were moved from "Global" to "Temporary" and set their Namespace  "Cleanup Namespace 1"
+    - After performing this final step, the duplicate objects that were originally in Global have now been swapped with those that were originally in Cleanup Namespace 1.
+    - There are no no duplicate objects found in the "Temporary" Namespace.
+This Namespace can safely be deleted.

-- Delete "Temporary" when done
+- Delete the "Temporary" Namespace when done.

 ### Delete duplicate objects